August 15, 2013: 11:04am – 11:52pm

 live performance + 9 photos

 36.5 / Bass Harbor was a spontaneous poetic gesture that came out of months of contemplation about the parallel between an individual struggle to survive on a daily basis and the struggle for humanity to survive in the face of sea-level rise.
-21 other artists witnessed that initial performance.
+21 other artists witnessed this initial performance.

-“While in the water in Maine, I realized that this project was the beginning of a series.
-I made a commitment to myself to do the second iteration exactly six months later and the third iteration exactly one year later.”
+While in the water in Maine, Sunde realized that this project was the beginning of a series.
+She made a commitment to herself to do the second iteration exactly six months later and the third iteration exactly one year later.
+As demonstrated by this completed body of work, this commitment was realized, then grew into something larger than Sunde had ever imagined in this tidal bay in Maine.

 “On Monday, August 12, 2013,